Wavelength Conversion Module

 NB!
 The spectral resolution of the upconverted light is approx. 2.5 cm-1.
 If your application requires better resolution, please do not hesitate to contact us.

-Are you interested in the Wavelength Conversion Module price?
+Are you interested in the Wavelength Conversion Module price and its applications?

 Contact our team today to request a quotation.

 Got any questions?